Your Estate Allocation FAQs

 Yes.
 Update allocations and regenerate before signing.
 After you've signed the Will, changes require a new will or a properly executed codicil.

-Yes — the page enforces that rule and shows your assigned/remaining tally.
-If you’re stuck, use “Split equally” then adjust one or two rows to suit.
+Yes - the page enforces that rule and shows your assigned/remaining tally.
+If you're stuck, use "Divide Shares Equally" then adjust one or two rows to suit.

 Yes.
-Executors typically hold a minor’s share until 18 (or later if you set staged ages elsewhere).
-Your condition rule still applies if they cannot take earlier.
+Executors typically hold a minor's share until 18 (or later if you set staged ages elsewhere).
+Your If unable to take option still applies if they cannot receive their share earlier.

-Yes — they can receive a percentage of residue.
+Yes - they can receive a percentage of residue.
 Use the full legal name.
-Many people set organisations to No Substitution so their share re-divides among people if the org can’t take.
+Many people set organisations to Other beneficiaries so their share re-divides among people if the organisation cannot receive it.

-Keep recipient names consistent with your Beneficiaries page, round percentages to whole or half numbers where possible, and check each recipient’s condition reflects your real intent.
+Keep recipient names consistent with your Beneficiaries page, round percentages to whole or half numbers where possible, and check each recipient's If unable to take option reflects your real intent.

 Need step-by-step guidance?
 Read the Estate Help Guide.